Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Introduction

 This makes identifying and characterising known sources in the radio sky an important endeavour in sky model-based radio-interferometric calibration.
 Many catalogues of radio sources that can be used to build a sky model for the field of interest have been constructed, such as the Cambridge surveys \citep{edge_survey_1959,pilkington_survey_1965,baldwin_6c_1985, hales_final_2007}, the WEsterbork Northern Sky Survey (WENSS, \citealt{rengelink_westerbork_1997}), the NRAO VLA Sky Survey (NVSS, \citealt{condon_nrao_1998}), the VLA Low-frequency Sky Survey (VLSS, \citealt{cohen_vla_2007}), the TIFR GMRT Sky Survey (TGSS, \citealt{intema_gmrt_2017}), the GaLactic and Extragalactic All-sky MWA survey (GLEAM, \citealt{hurley-walker_galactic_2017}), the LOFAR Two-metre Sky Survey (LoTSS, \citealt{shimwell_lofar_2017, shimwell_lofar_2022}), and the LOFAR LBA Sky Survey (LoLSS, \citealt{de_gasperin_lofar_2023}).

 However, knowledge of the on-sky sources alone is not sufficient to properly remove them from the data, because propagation and instrumental effects affect their signature in the data.
-For example, ionospheric effects can cause the sources to scintillate \citep{cronyn_interferometer_1972,koopmans_ionospheric_2010}, and the chromatic components of the instrument itself may cause imprints on all data \citep{de_gasperin_systematic_2019}.
-These effects are corrected for during calibration.
-For wide fields of view, the most important are the temporally and spatially varying ionospheric and station-beam effects \citep{lonsdale_configuration_2005,smirnov_revisiting_2011}.
+For example, ionospheric effects can cause the sources to scintillate \citep{cronyn_interferometer_1972,koopmans_ionospheric_2010}.
+Furthermore, the chromatic components of the instrument itself, such as the bandpass filter in LOFAR, may cause imprints on all data \citep{de_gasperin_systematic_2019}.
+Calibration attempts to correct for these effects.
+For wide fields of view, the most important are the temporally and spatially varying ionospheric and primary beam effects \citep{lonsdale_configuration_2005,smirnov_revisiting_2011}.
 The two main approaches to removing these are demixing \citep{van_der_tol_self-calibration_2007} and direction-dependent (DD) calibration.
 Although demixing (i.e. self-calibration on visibilities that have been phase-rotated to the source that needs to be removed) can be effective for removing very bright off-axis sources, it is not as versatile as DD-gain calibration.
-Demixing is only able to calibrate for a single direction at a time, such that such a source must dominate the field around it.
-DD-gain calibration, on the other hand, can cover a larger range of signal-to-noise ratios and source separations.
+Demixing is only able to calibrate for a single direction at a time, and the source must dominate the field around it.
+This places constraints on the minimum source brightness and the minimum separation from other (bright) sources in the vicinity.
+DD-gain calibration, on the other hand, can cover a larger range of signal-to-noise ratios and source separations, but is computationally more expensive.
 In DD-gain calibration, different gains are calculated in the directions of groups of sources, rather than for the full sky.
-This allows for the necessary flexibility to account for DD-gain errors, but increases the number of degrees of freedom in the calibration process, which creates a risk of overfitting in the gain solutions \citep{patil_systematic_2016, ewall-wice_impact_2017,mourisardarabadi_quantifying_2019}.
+This allows for the necessary flexibility to account for DD errors, but also increases the number of degrees of freedom in the calibration process, which creates a risk of overfitting in the gain solutions \citep{patil_systematic_2016, ewall-wice_impact_2017,mourisardarabadi_quantifying_2019}.
 Such an overfit can lead to suppression of the signal of interest.
 Therefore, additional constraints have to be introduced to regularise the calibration solutions.
 Because both propagation effects and individual receiver gains are physically expected to be smooth over a large range of frequencies, one of the most commonly imposed constraints is spectral smoothness.
-Spectral smoothness is a permissible assumption for most ionospheric effects, but can falter in areas where the instrument primary beam is highly spectrally irregular \citep{trott_spectral_2016}, due to the phasing of several receivers to form a tile or station beam.
+Spectral smoothness is a permissible assumption for most ionospheric effects, but can falter in areas where the instrument primary beam is highly spectrally irregular \citep{trott_spectral_2016}.
+Such spectral irregularities occur in phased array stations that consist of several antenna elements that are coherently summed to create a larger station.